MJDickensheets/csci441-graphics-2018/README.md

 Illustrator, video games, medical visualisation tools and much, much more.
 In this class, we will cover some of the fundamentals of computer graphics; from transformations and camera projections, to light and shading models, to simulations that approximate phenomena in the real world.
-We will use C++, Qt and OpenGL to explore practical, realtime, graphics programming while learning the theory behind it so you can apply it to other environments.
+We will use C++ and OpenGL to explore practical, realtime, graphics programming while learning the theory behind it so you can apply it to other environments.

 ## Assignments